What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

-We therefore set out to examine empirically whether participants prefer to receive their ideal budget allocation immediately or are willing to postpone it to the following year.
-The poll consisted of a simple repeated choice task presented ten times.
-In each task, participants were asked to choose which budget they preferred for the current year, while the unchosen budget would be automatically allocated in the subsequent year.
+The preliminary poll consisted of a simple repeated choice task.
+In each task, participants were asked to choose which budget they preferred for the current year, while the not-chosen budget would be automatically allocated in the subsequent year.

-This poll contains 12 questions generated by three distinct algorithms.
-The order of the questions follows a cyclic pattern with respect to the type of algorithm. \paragraph{Sub-poll 1:} In this setting, the participant chooses between receiving their ideal budget in the first year (and a random budget in the second year) or receiving the ideal budget in the second year (and the same random budget in the first year). \paragraph{Sub-poll 2:} Here, the first-year budget is fixed in advance.
+This poll contains $12$ questions generated by three distinct algorithms.
+The order of the questions follows a cyclic pattern with respect to the type of algorithm. \paragraph{Sub-poll 1:} In this setting, the subject chooses between receiving their ideal budget in the first year (and a random budget in the second year) or receiving the ideal budget in the second year (and the same random budget in the first year).
+This sub-poll is not directly related to the question of independence vs. complementarity, but rather comes to check whether there are systematic present-preferences or future-preferences. \paragraph{Sub-poll 2:} Here, the first-year budget is fixed in advance.
 The participant chooses the budget for the second year: either their exact ideal budget, or an alternative budget such that the two-year average (between the first- and second-year budgets) equals the participant's ideal budget. \paragraph{Sub-poll 3:} In this case, the second-year budget is fixed in advance.
 The participant chooses the budget for the first year: Either their exact ideal budget or an alternative budget that ensures the two-year average is equal to the participant's ideal budget.
-The poll generation algorithm and an example of questions for a participant are provided in \cref{biennial}
+The poll generation algorithm and an example of questions for a participant are provided in \Cref{alg:biennial}.

-Our results here are mixed (see \cref{tab:subsurveys_results} for detailed results).
+Our results here are mixed (see \Cref{tab:subsurveys_results} for detailed results).

 In sub-polls 2 and 3, over 60\% of the subjects (27 and 26 out of 39) consistently preferred to get their ideal budget, rather than a balancing budget.
-This indicates that a biennial budget can be used to compare sums of distances.
+This indicates that, at least for these subjects, a biennial budget can be used to compare sums of utilities.

 On the other hand, in sub-poll 1, over 60\% of the subjects (24 out of 39) consistently (in all 4 questions) preferred their ideal budget to be implemented in year 1.
 This hints that utilities in different years are not additive using a simple sum, but may be additive using a weighted sum.